Official Xbox Magazine

-Official Xbox Magazine (or OXM for short) was a British monthly video game magazine which started in November 2001 around the launch of the original Xbox.
+Official Xbox Magazine (OXM) was a monthly video game magazine which started in November 2001 around the launch of the original Xbox.
 A preview issue was released at E3 2001, with another preview issue in November 2001.
 The magazine was bundled with a disc that included game demos, preview videos and trailers, and other content, such as game or Xbox updates and free gamerpics.
-The discs also provided the software for the Xbox 360 for backward compatibility of original Xbox games for those without broadband and Xbox Live access.
-As of January 2012, OXM no longer includes a demo disc.
-In mid-2014, the U.S. version was merged into the UK version on the website, which lasted only a few months until Future plc announced that it was closing its website along with all the other websites that Future has published, including Edge and Computer and Video Games.
+The discs also provided the software for the Xbox 360 through backward compatibility with original Xbox games for those without broadband and Xbox Live access.
+From January 2012, OXM no longer included a demo disc.
+In mid-2014, the American version was merged into the British version on the website, which lasted only a few months until Future plc announced that it was closing its website along with all the other websites that Future has published, including Edge and Computer and Video Games.
 In February 2015, OXM and all of Future's video game websites were redirected into GamesRadar.

-The magazine was shut down in April 2020 by owners Future Publishing, in a review of titles.
-COVID-19 was given as one of the reasons.
+The magazine was shut down in April 2020 by owners Future Publishing (with May 2020 as the final issue), in a review of titles.
+The COVID-19 pandemic was given as one of the reasons.

 A Chinese version of the magazine was released at the "XBox Summer Video Game Show" held by Microsoft Taiwan on August 21 and 22, 2004 at the Third World Trade Center in Taipei.
 It was limited to 200 copies.